anton-novikau/kotlin-web-site/docs/topics/kotlin-nights-branding.md

 ### Social media

 Stickers can be used to brand any media necessary for a Kotlin Night.
 Just stick them on anything you can get your hands on.
-It’s fun!
+It's fun!

 ![Cover/Logo](kotlin-night-cover.svg){width=700}